john-aleksanov/k8s-in-java/README.md

 ## Overview

-This project is a multi-module Gradle setup featuring two interacting Spring Boot microservices.
+This project is a multi-module Gradle setup featuring two interacting Spring Boot microservices and a separate `service-registry` microservice.

 ### Resource Service

-- **Port**: Deployed on embedded Tomcat in a docker container with a DNS name of `resource-service` and a `8085:8085` port mapping to host.
+- **Deployment**: Deployed on embedded Tomcat in a docker container with a DNS name of `resource-service` and a `8085:8085` port mapping to host.
 - **Responsibilities**:
     - Accepts an MP3 file.
     - Extracts and saves the content to a postgres DB deployed in a docker container with a DNS name of `resource-db` and a `5432:5432` port mapping to host.